 Sarcopenia – Reducing Frailty and Improving Quality of Life

 Sarcopenia is the gradual age-related loss of skeletal muscle mass and strength.
 This condition can affect our ability to perform daily tasks, increase the risk of disease, and decrease our lifespan.
 Fortunately, through exercise, dietary choices, and supplementation, we can help maintain muscle mass and even build strength as we age.

 The Honolulu-Asia Aging Study published in 2011 followed 2,239 men for 44 years, beginning when they were between 56 and 68 years of age.
 Researchers found that a healthy lifestyle, maternal longevity, height (shorter men lived longer than tall), and handgrip strength were associated with maximum lifespan.
 Handgrip strength is often used as a measure of body strength, indicating a physiological reserve that is protective against age-related disease, disability, and mortality.
 Other tests related to muscle strength measured in the study included natural walking speed (faster was better), the ability to get up from the floor without hand support, and the number of times one could rise from a chair in 60 seconds (37 or more was associated with a reduced risk of death).
 Forty-seven members of this study group became centenarians, living to at least 100 years.

-While physical activity, including regular aerobic and resistance exercise, is important for preventing sarcopenia, research has proven that insufficient dietary protein can result in losses of both muscle size and strength.
-In a four-year study of 2,425 people published in the British Journal of Nutrition, those over 50 who exercised and consumed less than 70 g of protein daily did not receive the expected muscle-building benefits.
+While regular exercise is important for preventing sarcopenia, research has proven that insufficient dietary protein can lead to loss of muscle size and strength even with exercise.
+In a study published in the British Journal of Nutrition, those over 50 who exercised and consumed less than 70 g of protein daily did not see the expected muscle-building benefits.
 An estimated 20% of those over 50 are not consuming adequate dietary protein.

-Reduced muscle mass and strength can lead to a decline in balance and contribute to falls that are a primary cause of serious injury and death among older adults.
+Reduced muscle mass and strength can lead to a decline in balance and contribute to falls – a primary cause of serious injury and death among older adults.
 Building muscle is essential to quality of life at any age, making it easier to perform the activities of daily living.
-In addition, regular exercise and movement, especially when combined with adequate protein, can help reduce the age-related pain of arthritis, improving mobility and independence.
+Regular exercise and movement (especially when combined with the nine essential amino acids) can help reduce the pain of arthritis, improving mobility and independence.
 I recommend tai chi, a wonderful gentle form of movement popular in Asia that can reduce the risk of falls while improving gait and balance.

 Ashwagandha is well-known as an adaptogen herb that helps the body deal with stress by reducing cortisol levels.
-In a placebo-controlled clinical trial, a group treated with 300 mg per day of ashwagandha (KSM-66) had significant increases in muscle size, strength, and testosterone levels.
+In a placebo-controlled clinical trial, a group treated with 300 mg per day of ashwagandha (KSM-66) showed significant increases in muscle size, strength, and testosterone levels.

-A healthy diet supplemented with protein, collagen, creatine, ashwagandha, and omega-3 can help maintain lean muscle mass, contributing to a longer, better, and more enjoyable quality of life.
+A healthy diet supplemented with protein, essential amino acids, creatine, ashwagandha, and omega-3 can help build muscle and increase strength, contributing to a longer, better, and more enjoyable quality of life.